-Greenland is part of the kingdom of Denmark but has a great degree of self-government, which will be further expanded in 2009.
-This does, however, not include affairs of state which include foreign and security policy and foreign exchange policy.
+Greenland is part of the Kingdom of Denmark but has wide-ranging autonomy, which was extended in 2009.
+However, this does not include foreign and security policy or currency policy.

 Greenland is not a member of the EU, but has a special fisheries agreement and was accepted as one of the overseas countries and territories with special association with the EU.

 National day: 21 June (longest day of the year)